 row_number()

-window function is used to give the sequential row number starting from 1 to the result of each window partition.
+window function gives the sequential row number starting from 1 to the result of each window partition.

 from pyspark.sql.window import Window